probprog-conference/probprog-conference.github.io/schedule/index.md

 ## Friday October 5th

-The *Practice of Probabilistic Programming* and *Statistics and Data Analysis* tracks take place on Friday.
+The *Practice of Probabilistic Programming* and *Statistics and Data Analysis* tracks take place on Friday in the [Wiesner Building E15](https://whereis.mit.edu/?go=E15) at MIT.

 {% assign data=site.data.schedule-oct5 %}